DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 There were appearance of elves, fairies and dwarves.
 There were several hundreds of them, carefully listening to conversation between <ruby>shrine maiden<rt>Reiren</rt></ruby> and <ruby>knight<rt>Jeanne</rt></ruby>.

-"Is it true that elven elders have been captured by Heaven Lord Alfreya?"
+"Is it true that elven elder have been captured by Heaven Lord Alfreya?"

 "If it wouldn't be, then we wouldn't even talk about it."